keshye/project-management-assignment/README.md

 Code Reviews: Conduct regular code reviews to maintain code quality and reduce the time spent on fixing bugs later

 How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?

+Effective Cost Control in Software Projects

+1. Importance of Effective Cost Control

+Budget Adherence: Ensures the project stays within financial limits, avoiding overspending.

+Resource Allocation: Enables efficient use of resources, reducing waste.

+Client Confidence: Builds trust with clients by meeting financial expectations.

+Profitability: Enhances the profitability of the project for stakeholders.

+Risk Mitigation: Identifies potential financial risks early, allowing for corrective actions.

+2. Strategies to Prevent Budget Overruns

+Detailed Budget Planning: Establish a comprehensive budget plan, accounting for all potential costs.

+Regular Monitoring: Continuously track expenses against the budget and adjust as needed.

+Contingency Planning: Allocate a contingency fund for unforeseen expenses.

+Effective Communication: Maintain transparent communication with stakeholders about budget status.

+Use of Project Management Tools: Leverage tools like MS Project, Jira, or Asana for tracking costs and resource allocation.
 Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?